 From Byron Bay to the big smoke – Aussie export Renee Bargh is officially killing it.
 The TV presenter now calls LA home after swapping our sunny shores for a sweet gig as an Emmy Award winning host of iconic US entertainment program Extra.
-Aside from schmoozing with the biggest celebs on the planet, the 31-year-old side hustles and a certified health coach.
+Aside from schmoozing with the biggest celebs on the planet, the 31-year-old side hustles as a certified health coach.

 We chatted to Renee about being red carpet ready and her obsession with wellness.